Tips and tricks to improve your sleep quality

-LOWER YOUR STRESS LEVEL: Stress is directly related to the quality of our sleep.
-When we are out of time and stressed, the easy solution is to stretch our day by reducing the time allotted to sleep so we can finish as many tasks as possible.
-The problem: we become more tired, thus accumulating a lack of sleep in the long run.
-When we’re stressed, it’s important to properly plan out our time, eliminate sources of stress, learn to say no and listen to our body.
-Yoga and meditation can also help us find this balance and avoid accumulating fatigue.
+Stress is directly related to the quality of our sleep.
+When we are pressed for time and overloaded, the first instinct is to stretch our day by reducing the time allocated to sleep to finish as many tasks as possible.
+The problem is that the next day we are more tired, thus accumulating a lack of sleep in the long run.
+When you are going through a stressful period, it is important to plan your time well, eliminate sources of stress, learn to say no and listen to your body.
+Yoga and meditation can also help us find this balance and avoid accumulated fatigue.

-EAT WELL AND TRAIN: As our digestive system is very active during the night, an inadequate diet can affect the quality of our sleep.
-Avoid eating too much or not enough, heavy and late dinners, caffeine, alcohol, and foods that can cause heartburn.
-No time to train?
-Making space in your schedule is key; it will be a great investment of time.
-Indeed, in addition to entertain ourselves, sports help the body to relax by releasing endorphins; precious hormones that help us fall asleep.
-The time invested in training is regained in time of sleep and recovery.
-It’s a win-win situation!
+As our digestive system is very active during the night, a poor diet can affect the quality of our sleep.
+Avoid: eating too much or too little, large and late dinners, caffeine, alcohol, and foods that can cause heartburn.
+No time to do physical activity?
+You have to take the trouble to put it on the schedule, it will be time well invested.
+Indeed, in addition to changing our minds, sport helps the body to relax by releasing endorphins, these precious hormones that help us fall asleep.
+The time we have taken to move will be regained in sleep and recovery time.
+We will emerge winners!

-A GOOD SLEEP ROUTINE: A good preparation for bed is crucial, it ensures an optimal quality of sleep.
-To have a good sleep routine, you must wisely choose quiet activities in the evening, staying away from TV screens or tablets.
-Indeed, our sleep cycle is triggered not only by the hormones of our internal clock, but also by the decrease in daylight at the end of each day, which is detected by our eyes (retina).
-A signal is then sent to the brain, activating the release of different hormones, including melatonin, which triggers the “tiredness” feeling.
-Melatonin production may differ from person to person, with age, stress level, or many other reasons.
-It is possible to take supplements of melatonin, for those stressed periods of our lives, when we greatly need recuperative sleep.
+It is important to prepare well for sleep, to optimize your quality of sleep.
+You should aim for a good sleep routine by favoring calm activities such as reading at the end of the evening, while staying away from screens.
+Indeed, our sleep cycle is triggered not only by the hormones of our internal clock, but also by the decrease in daylight at the end of the day which is detected by the retina of the back of the eye.
+This sends a signal to your brain that activates the release of a cascade of hormones, including melatonin, which allows you to fall asleep.
+The production of melatonin can differ from person to person, with age, stress level, etc. It is possible to take melatonin supplements, for those periods of our life when we badly need restorative sleep.